-Level AO3: Analysis and Evaluation Marks 5 Very good analysis/evaluation of the use of group interviews in sociological research The evaluation is clear, explicit and sustained.
-9-10 4 Good analysis/evaluation of the use of group interviews in sociological research The evaluation is explicit and direct but not sustained or a more descriptive account of evidence and arguments evaluating the use of group interviews in sociological research.
-7-8 3 Some analysis/evaluation of the use of group interviews in sociological research There is a juxtaposition of different arguments and theories which are not clearly focused on the question or a few simple points evaluating the use of group interviews in sociological research 5-6 2 Basic analysis/evaluation of the use of group interviews in sociological research There is an attempt to consider more than one side of the debate or one simple point evaluating the use of group interviews in sociological research 3-4 1 Limited analysis/evaluation of the use of group interviews in sociological research Any analysis or evaluation is incidental, confused or simply assertive.
+Level AO3: Analysis and Evaluation Marks 5 Very good analysis/evaluation of the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
+The evaluation is clear, explicit and sustained.
+9-10 4 Good analysis/evaluation of the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
+The evaluation is explicit and direct but not sustained or a more descriptive account of evidence and arguments against the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
+7-8 3 Some analysis/evaluation of the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
+There is a juxtaposition of different arguments and theories which are not clearly focused on the question or a few simple points against the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
+5-6 2 Basic analysis/evaluation of the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
+There is an attempt to consider more than one side of the debate or one simple point against the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
+3-4 1 Limited analysis/evaluation of the view that questionnaires have limited use in sociological research because the data they produce lacks validity.
+Any analysis or evaluation is incidental, confused or simply assertive.
 1-2 0 No analysis and evaluation worthy of credit.
 0